mixmastamyk/e2/readme.rst

     >>> env = Environment(environ=os.environ,
                           blankify=False,
                           noneify=True,
-                          readonly=True,
                           sensitive=…,
+                          writable=False,
                          )

-Note that a mapping of your own choosing can be passed as the first argument, for testing or other purposes.
+Note that a mapping of your own choosing can be passed as the first argument, for testing and/or other purposes.

 Noneify
 ~~~~~~~~~~~~